Sign In / Sign Out

 Please visit our Frequently Asked Questions page to find answers to the questions we most often receive from prospective students and their parents.

-For a Barrett application to be evaluated, it must be complete by the articulated deadline, not simply submitted.
+For a Barrett application to be evaluated, it must be complete by a deadline, not simply submitted.
 Incomplete files are remanded to the next pool for review.
 All Barrett acceptance decisions are non-binding.

-All prospective students are strongly encouraged to have a complete Barrett application on file by the Early Action deadline to put themselves in the best possible position for a positive decision.
+Prospective students are strongly encouraged to have a complete Barrett application on file for Early Action to put themselves in the best possible position for a positive decision.

 Late Consideration II